epitaph-04/consul/website/source/docs/acl/acl-system.html.md

 and will be assigned the reserved ID of `00000000-0000-0000-0000-000000000001`.
 This policy can be renamed but modification of anything else including the rule set and datacenter scoping will be prevented by Consul.

-* **Namespace Management** - **Enterprise Only** - Every Namespace created will have a policy injected with the name `namespace-management`.
+* **Namespace Management** - **Enterprise Only** - Every namespace created will have a policy injected with the name `namespace-management`.
 This policy gets injected with a randomized UUID and may be managed like any other user-defined policy within the Namespace.
 (Added in Consul Enterprise 1.7.0)

 ### ACL Service Identities